agustan-alt/failure-driven-yolo-mllm-weed-identification/README.md

 Please replace the bibliographic information above with the final published citation and DOI once available.

-## Data Availability

-The manuscript states that the data and source code supporting the findings are available from the corresponding author upon reasonable request.

-The complete dataset and source code are not stored in a public repository at the time of manuscript preparation.

-## Acknowledgment

-This research was supported by the academic and institutional environment of the Doctoral Program of Engineering Science, Faculty of Engineering, Universitas Negeri Yogyakarta, and Universitas Musamus.

-## License

-The source-code license should be specified according to the authors' intended distribution terms.

-Dataset licensing and attribution requirements are separate from the software license and must be respected for each external dataset used in the project.

 ## Disclaimer

 This repository is intended for research and experimental purposes.

 The MLLM-generated interpretations should not be considered a substitute for expert agronomic assessment.
-The research specifically identifies species-level verification as the evaluated MLLM contribution, while the factual reliability and quality of agronomic recommendations require further expert validation.
+The research evaluates species-level verification as an MLLM contribution, while the factual reliability and quality of agronomic recommendations require further expert validation.